kfoozminus/cheatsheets/kubernetes.md

 ### Node Controller
   - k8s master component which manages varioud aspects of nodes
-  - first role is assigning a CIDR block to a node when it is registered (if CIDR assignment is turned on)
+  - first role is assigning a CIDR block to a node when it is registered (if CIDR assignment is turned on) (QJenny)
   - second is keeping the node controller's internal list of nodes up to date with the cloud provider's list of available machines. when a node is unhealthy, the node controller asks the cloud provider if the vm for that node is still available. if not, the node controller deletes the node from its list of nodes.
   - third is monitoring the nodes' health. the node controller is responsible for updating the NodeReady condition of NodeStatus to ConditionUnknown when a node becomes unreachable and then later evicting all the pods from the node if the node continues to be unreachable(`--node-monitor-grace-period` is 40s and `pod-eviction-timeout` is 5m by defautl). the node controller checks the state of each node every `--node-monitor-period` seconds (default 5s) (QJenny where are these flags???)
   - prior to 1.13, NodeStatus is the heartbeat of a node. from 1.13, node lease feature is introduced. when this feature is enabled, each node has an associated `Lease` object in `kube-node-lease` namespace. both NodeStatus and node lease are treated as heartbeats.
 Node leases are updated frequently and NodeStatus is reported from node to master only when there is some change or some time(default 1 minute) has passed, which is longer than default timeout of 40 seconds for unreachable nodes.
 Since node lease is much more lightweight than NodeStatus, this feature makes node heartbeat cheaper.